Learn Flute Podcast SHOW NOTES:

 Thank you for Tuning In!

-I hope you’ve enjoyed learning about what flute brands are good.
+I hope you’ve enjoyed this Learn Flute Podcast Introduction.
 Join us for the next episode.